FePhyFoFum/jade/README.md

 Install
 -----

-To access the packages in this repository as a maven dependency:
+To access the packages in this repository as a local maven repository:

 1. git clone the jade repo locally
 2. cd into the jade directory and run: